-A 2016 budget document released at the end of 2015 indicated the Ministry of Defense would spend €12.92 billion this year, down 2 percent on the €13.19 billion spent last year.
-Procurement is due to drop 17.7 percent to €1.95 billion, although the defense ministry will also receive its usual, hefty back up payment from the Italian industry ministry.
+A 2016 budget document released at the end of 2015 indicated the Ministry of Defense would spend €12.92 billion euros this year, down two 2 percent on the €13.19 billion spent last year.
+Procurement is due to drop 17.7 percent to €1.95 billion euros, although the defense ministry will also receive its usual, hefty back up payment from the Italian industry ministry.

 Details of that cash will be made available in a secondary budget document to be released this spring, which will also give a breakdown on spending per program.

 The current document made it clear however that various programs will not be launched, including the arming of Italy's UAVs, permission for which has been granted by the US after a long wait.

 But John Louth predicted Italy would soon be spending more.
 "If you look at the crisis in the Mediterranean and the Italy White Paper on defense, it seems they will have no choice but to spend more in the future," he said.